 Actively Learn is a digital literacy platform designed to help you and your students engage deeply and meaningfully with what you’re reading.
 Get the most out of the platform as you teach We the People by reviewing these quick tips!

-When you assign the We the People Level 2 or Level 3 books to your class, you will be prompted to assign the entire text or to choose specific sections.
+When you assign the We the People Level 1, Level 2, or Level 3 books to your class, you will be prompted to assign the entire text or to choose specific sections.
 We suggest that you choose the specific sections you want to assign.
 This will make the large textbook more manageable for both you and your students.

 Note: If you have already assigned the entire book, you will need to unassign the book from the class.
 Then, you will be able to reassign it using this new “section-assign” feature.

 Tip 3: Help students focus on the questions that matter most to you.

 Center for Civic Education (CCE) created all of the questions in the We the People textbooks.
 The curriculum designers at CCE suggest that students focus on just a few questions rather than trying to answer them all.

 Here are two quick steps to get the most out of the questions provided by CCE:

 - Prior to assigning a section of the textbook to your students, delete the questions you want students to skip.

 - Change the Settings in your class so that questions do not require a response.
 If you do not do this, students will be required to answer each question before moving on.